justingarfield/home-ops/README.md

 # Home Ops

-## !!
-Important !!

-I'm currently re-working a lot of the scripts in this repository to prepare for Talos 1.5 release.

-Everything outside of the Flux folder will be "in-play" for a week or two while I hammer out a few items I've been wanting to fix.

-Please bear with me and I'll remove this notice once complete.

 ## Overview

 This repository contains configurations, resources, and scripts used to build-out my home environment in a GitOps-based manner.

-I currently support two environments that I call `staging` and `production`.

-Staging is a virtualized cluster running in Hyper-V on my desktop PC where I can freely destroy, rebuild, test, and provision things before introducing them to my physical "production" cluster in my basement.

-As-such, all scripts and configuration files in this repository have been tokenized where possible _(or as far as I was willing to take it depending on context and value)_.

 ## Documentation